January 15, 2021

 Big Data latest publications

-Spending with BBVA credit and debit cards or at BBVA POS terminals increased 3.5% year-on-year in September, 0.5 points less than in August.
-The sustained growth in purchases with Spanish cards (16%) offset the reduction in transactions with foreign cards (-59%)
+Spending with BBVA credit and debit cards or BBVA POS terminals grew 6% year-on-year in December, 10 points more than in November, due to the rise in transactions with Spanish cards, both face-to-face (5%) and online (56%).

 BBVA´s credit and debit cards consumption fell 7.2% (in real terms) in 2020, compared to 2019.
 Services transactions were more affected than goods.
 Consumers appear to show changes in certain shopping habits due to isolation.